-The Machine Learning Toolkit (MLTK) is an app available for both Splunk Enterprise and Splunk Cloud Platform users through Splunkbase.
-The Machine Learning Toolkit acts like an extension to the Splunk platform and includes new Search Processing Language (SPL) search commands, macros, and visualizations.
+The Splunk Machine Learning Toolkit (MLTK) is an app available for both Splunk Enterprise and Splunk Cloud Platform users through Splunkbase.
+The Splunk Machine Learning Toolkit acts like an extension to the Splunk platform and includes machine learning Search Processing Language (SPL) search commands, macros, and visualizations.

 On top of the platform extensions meant for machine learning, MLTK has guided modeling dashboards called Assistants.
 Assistants walk you through the process of performing particular analytics.